Inventor of the Diaper Cover and Forerunner of the Disposable Diaper

 Whether Mills had actually met with Donovan is not recorded, but certainly by that time the idea of a paper diaper was in the air.
 In Europe, a disposable diaper was even on the market, so many people were thinking about the possibilities.

 Victor Mills was a grandfather who must have had some experience with diaper-changing and maybe even laundering, as he is the one credited with suggesting the product to P & G. These early disposable diapers still required pins but the change-over to tape was to complete the simplification process that Marion Donovan began with her boater.

 One has to think that Donovan, the maker of the very popular “boater,” must have somehow helped bring about this new invention.

-Either way, Marion Donovan earned a place in the national Inventors Hall of Fame for her many patented contributions to making life more convenient.
+Either way, Marion Donovan earned a place in the national Inventors Hall of Fame.
+She created many patented items that made life more convenient.
 She was inducted in May of 2015.

 Gideon Sundback is credited with inventing the first zipper, but he was not the first to patent the device.
 Sundback, however, created the first zipper... »

 Margaret Knight (1838-1914), Inventor of Paper Grocery Bag

 Received first patent in 1868; obtained at least 25 more patents over her lifetime Invented a machine that could create the square-bottomed grocery bag that... »

 Formulated an herbal supplement to help women with menstrual cramps Offered help and advice to women re: health issues during an era when male doctors... »